b00tc4mp/isdi-bootcamp-202409/staff/victoria-kolomytseva/project/doc/readme.md

 - report user
 - report ad
 - report comment
-- contact the pet owner or the person who found the animal
+- contact the pet owner or the person who found the animal ( contact the author of the ad for more details via the contact info in the post)
 - report a found pet to help reunite it with its owner(es cuando una persona ha encontrado una mascota perdida)
-- flag a post when the pet has found its owner
+- flag a post when the pet has found its owner (mark a post as "resolved" when the pet is found )

 Admin (User)
 - view reporting list(posts denunciados)
 - view reporting detail
 - ban user / ad / comment

-Ad
-- view detailed information and images in a post
-- delete post
-- remove comment
-- mark a post as "resolved" when the pet is found
-- contact the author of the ad for more details via the contact info in the post